fastly/go-fastly/README.md

 Installation
 ------------
 This is a client library, so there is nothing to install.
+You must be running Go 1.8 or higher.

 Usage
 -----